 CATS uses Light Detection and Ranging (lidar), a remote sensing method that measures ranges or variable distance to Earth with a pulsed laser.
 The pulse’s intensity can describe cloud composition, aerosol type and abundance, even the altitudes of these layers.

 Prior to satellite lidar, NASA relied on passive sensors, which processed radiation reflected and emitted by Earth’s atmosphere.
 This method could detect aerosol and cloud concentrations but was unable to distinguish heights.
 For continuous, near-global coverage NASA turned to space.
 CATS was only the second lidar instrument to make it there.
-The first was the NASA Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO) satellite, which began tracking smoke from fires, dust storms, and volcanic eruptions in 2006.
+The first was NASA's Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO) satellite, which began tracking smoke from fires, dust storms, and volcanic eruptions in 2006.

 CALIPSO’s primary mission lasted three years, and since has relied on its backup laser.
 The next satellite mission with a lidar aboard is scheduled to launch in 2018.
 Scientists saw CATS as a potential bridge between these two space missions.

 Yorks helped a team of engineers at NASA Goddard build CATS with CALIPSO data users in mind.
 They wanted the data to feel familiar.
 Unfortunately, CALIPSO data downloading capabilities were slow.
 It was primarily used for validation, and correcting calculations if the plume was long-lasting, like the 2011 eruption from Puyehue-Cordón Caulle in Chile, which circled the globe three times.